ZupIT/beagle/README.md

 Beagle apps may target iOS 10.0 and Android 4.4 (API 19) or newer.
 You may use Windows, macOS, or Linux as your development operating system.

-## 🎉 Building your first app using beagle
+## 🎉 Building your first app using Beagle

 Follow the [Getting Started guide](https://docs.usebeagle.io/get-started/installing-beagle).
 The recommended way to install Beagle depends on your project.
 Here you can find short guides for the most common scenarios: